-At times, pollution also becomes an important criterion.
-Many oil burning and most coal or solid fuel burning installations are faced with emission control problems.
-The cost of equipment to enable facilities to meet ever more stringent air quality standards can be substantial.
+At times polution also becomes an important criterion.
+Many oil burning and most coal or solid burning installations are faced with emission control problems.
+The cost of equipment to enable facilities to meet ever more stringent air qaulity standards can be substantial.
 Maintaining and operating this equipment effectively can also add to this problem.
-This is especially true where older, less efficient equipment must be upgraded or replaced in order to conform to new standards.
-Electrode boilers, on the other hand, avoid these on-site problems.
-With electricity as a fuel, there are no emissions or other products of combustion, and no need for unsightly stacks or noisy air-handling equipment.
-Pollution control was of prime consideration for one forest products company which uses electrode boilers to help grow trees in two large seedling nurseries.
-This ability to meet strict on-site air quality standards and avoid additional capital expenditures, may help to overcome operating cost disadvantages in some situations.
+This is especially true when older less efficient equipment must be upgraded or replaced in order to conform to new standards.
+Electrode boilers on the other hand avoid these onsite problems.
+With electricity as the fuel, there are no emissions or other products of combustion and no need for unsightly stacks, or noisy air handling equipment.
+Polution control was of prime consideration for one forest product company who uses electrode boilers to help grow trees in two large seedling nurseries.
+This ability to meet strict onsite air quality standards and avoid additional capital expenditures may help to overcome operating costs' disadvantages in some situations.